BlackJackTone/agdlsadfjl/readme.md

 O3: Throughput

 Sorry for the misunderstanding.
 Throughput is defined as the number of input tuples processed per unit time, as stated in Sec 3.2.
-Therefore, the join size output does not contribute to the throughtput.
+Therefore, the join size output does not contribute to the throughput.
 Figure 11 (b) provides an experimental proof of it.
 Furthermore, the reason for using this definition is that the definition of latency in this work concerns more about the join output, and we want to show more perspectives of the performance.
 We will make it clearer in Sec 6.3.

 <br />